thegazettedata/c3charts/readme.md

 Replace "name_of_project_here" with the name of the project you created

+#Push to Github
+Here's some basic Github commands that you'll need to run to push your projects to Github.
+First see what has changed on your local machine:
+	git status

+If you have added files, run:

+	git add .

+If you have added and removed files, run:

+	git add --all

+Commit any changes you've made:

+	git commit -m "message_goes_here"

+Finally, push all the changes on your local machine to Github:

+	git push

 #Iframing charts into stories

 If you are iFraming the chart on a page, the iFrame.html file within the base folder includes CSS and JS to make the chart responsive.